Kanboard Documentation

 Application API

-• Access to the API with the user “jsonrpc” and the token available on the settings page
+• Access the API with the user “jsonrpc” and the token available on the settings page.

 User API

-• Access to the API with the user credentials (username and password)
+• Access the API with user credentials (username and password).

-• Application role and project permissions are checked for each procedure
+• Application roles and project permissions are checked for each procedure.

 Security

-• If you develop a mobile application, it's your responsability to store securely the user credentials on the device
+• If you develop a mobile application, it's your responsibility to store user credentials securely on the device.

-• After 3 authentication failures on the user API, the end-user have to unlock his account by using the login form
+• After three authentication failures on the user API, the end-user must unlock their account using the login form.

-Since Kanboard v1.2.8, people with two-factor authentication enabled must use API keys.
+Since Kanboard v1.2.8, users with two-factor authentication enabled must use API keys.

 Protocol

 JSON-RPC is a remote procedure call protocol encoded in JSON.
-Almost the same thing as XML-RPC but with the JSON format.
+It is similar to XML-RPC but uses the JSON format.

-We use the version 2 of the protocol.
+Kanboard use version 2 of the protocol.
 You must call the API with a POST HTTP request.

-Kanboard support batch requests, so you can make multiple API calls in a single HTTP request.
-It’s particularly useful for mobile clients with higher network latency.
+Kanboard supports batch requests, allowing you to make multiple API calls in a single HTTP request.
+This is particularly useful for mobile clients with higher network latency.

 API Procedures